Alpay Özalan

 Fehmi Alpay Özalan (born 29 May 1973), known mononymously as Alpay, is a Turkish former professional footballer, football manager and politician.
 He last worked as the manager of Samsunspor.
 He played 90 international games for Turkey between 1995 and 2005, making him Turkey's seventh-most capped player of all time.
 This included performances at two European Championships and the 2002 World Cup, in which he was selected for the Team of the Tournament.
-Since 2018, he is a member of the Grand National Assembly of Turkey for the Justice and Development Party (AKP).
+Since 2018, he is a member of the Grand National Assembly of Turkey for the Justice and Development Party (AKP) for İzmir.

 Club career

 Early career

 His senior career started at Soma Linyitspor at TFF Third League.
 His performances caught the eye of the biggest teams in Turkey.

 In 1993, Özalan signed for Beşiktaş, one of the major Turkish clubs. Özalan set an undesirable record in the Süper Lig, earning three red cards in the space of six months.
 He played 148 matches for Beşiktaş, netting nine times.
 After six years at the club, a new deal could not be negotiated.
 His contract was initially bought by Siirt Jetpaspor, and he was then loaned to Fenerbahçe.
 In his sole season at Fenerbahçe, he played 26 matches, and found the net three times.